ARTenshi/robovision_ros1/3_rgbd/README.md

   <img src="images/scene_crop.jpg" width="500">
 </p>

-Don't forget to use the appropriate signs, especially in the Y axis, if the camera is 1.0 meter above the floor, what condition should any point different than the floor meet?
-Again, pay special attention to the Y axis direction.
+Don't forget to use the appropriate signs, especially in the Y-axis, if the camera is 1.0 meter above the floor, what condition should any point different than the floor meet?
+Again, pay special attention to the Y-axis direction.

 **Hint** Remember the `ROLL`, `PITCH` and `YAW` definitions